skycoin/skycoin/docker/images/mainnet/README.md

 ### Create a node with Skycoin-0.23.0 version

-This command launch a skycoin node on top of Docker and running in background
+This command launch a skycoin node in background on top of Docker

 ```sh
 $ docker volume create skycoin0.23.0-data